The modern marketer has to understand how to employ both growth marketing and brand marketing techniques in tandem to bring the best possible return.

 Where traditionally, marketing departments might have been their own separate entity within a corporate structure, Growth Marketers are often more integrated within product development.

-Following agile development principles, growth marketing is a data-driven process that operates on a cyclical sprint model where performance is constantly tracked, tweaked and optimized.
+Following agile development principles, growth marketing focuses on a data-driven process that operates on a cyclical sprint model where performance is constantly tracked, tweaked and optimized.

 Largely borne out of need – since startups rarely have massive marketing budgets – growth marketing is an evidence-based process that leans heavily on strategy.
-It’s experimental, iterative and – most importantly of all – user-focused, since growth marketing is far more concerned with customer lifetime value and customer retention than simple customer acquisition.
+A Growth Marketer should be experimental, iterative and – most importantly of all – user-focused, since growth marketing efforts are are more about increasing customer lifetime value and customer retention than simple customer acquisition.

-A/B testing, analytics, engagement measurement, and user-testing are all crucial parts of the growth marketing process, as well as creating measurable goals and staying current and agile with campaigns-in-progress.
+A/B testing, analytics, engagement measurement, and user-testing are all crucial parts of the growth marketing process, whether working for a marketing team on one company or a growth marketing agency.
+It is also the job of Growth Marketers to define measurable goals and stay current and agile with growth marketing campaigns-in-progress.

 Examples of Growth Marketing

-Good Growth Marketers are often very creative.
+Successful Growth Marketers are often very creative, and so are the best examples of growth marketing.
 Perhaps most famously, when Airbnb was just getting off the ground, the startup cleverly tapped into a much larger user base than its own by offering users who listed their properties on Airbnb the option to post them to Craigslist as well (it wasn’t as simple as it sounds, as a bot had to be built to create the Craigslist posting before forwarding to the user for publishing).

 Other examples include Pinterest creating an air of exclusivity by requiring members to request an invitation to join, or Dropbox turning its users into mobile marketers by incentivizing referrals with free storage.